 M-AAA is excited to launch Engage Kansas City, a peer network training for small-to-midsize arts and culture organizations.
 Engage meets each organization where it is, working to identify ways that we can help one another improve as a connected, thriving cohort.

 Engage has been helping organizations in Houston since 2012 and participants overwhelmingly report that getting to work with peers that are experiencing the same challenges, is priceless.
 They have seen positive growth in their fundraising capabilities and board relations, and are engaging in more meaningful ways with their constituents.
 We look forward to similar success in Kansas City!

-Engage Kansas City will include:
+Engage Kansas City includes:

 - Eleven six-hour facilitated large group working sessions;

 - Mission and Vision and Values (two sessions)